-Directors) is appointed on the basis of slates submitted by shareholders or by the outgoing Board of Directors.
+In accordance with Article 9 of the Bylaws, the Board of Directors (composed of a minimum of 7 to a maximum of 19 Directors) is appointed on the basis of slates submitted by shareholders or by the outgoing Board of Directors.
 In addition to the outgoing Board of Directors, shareholders are entitled to submit slates when, alone or together with other shareholders, they hold a total of at least 0.5% of the ordinary share capital, regardless of the quota determined annually by Consob.
-Two thirds of the directors to be elected shall be chosen from the slate which has obtained the annually by Consob.
 Two thirds of the directors to be elected shall be chosen from the slate which has obtained the greatest number of votes (the "Majority Slate"), in the order in which they are listed on said slate, rounding any fractions down.
 The remaining Directors shall be chosen from the other slates according to the "quotients" method.
 At least half of the directors chosen from each slate (with rounding up) must fulfil the requirements of independence specified in art.148 of the CLF and/or by the Corporate Governance Code, with the chance of repêchage within the same slate.
 At least two-fifths of the Board of Directors (with rounding up to the nearest whole number) must be made up of Directors of the less represented gender; if such requisite is not fully met by the distribution criteria of the seats among the various slates, a single decreasing ranking of all candidates is drawn up (taken from both the majority and minority slates) in relation to the relative quotient.
 The necessary number of candidates of the more represented gender with the lowest quotients are replaced by the candidates of the less represented gender on the same slate, following the order of ranking so as to ensure a gender balance, without prejudice to the requirement of independence wherever the replaced candidate is independent.
 Should candidates with the necessary characteristics be lacking, the Shareholders' Meeting completes the Board with separate vote by absolute majority.
 For directors to be appointed by means of a procedure other than slate voting, the Shareholders' Meeting decides with the legal majorities, always in compliance with the requirements of the law and the Bylaws.